libgd/libgd/src/readme.txt

   gd basics: using gd in your program

-   gd lets you create PNG images on the fly.
+   gd lets you create PNG or JPEG images on the fly.
 To use gd in your program, include the file gd.h, and link with the libgd.a library produced by "make libgd.a", under Unix.
 Under other operating systems you will add gd.c to your own project.

    If you want to use the provided fonts, include gdfontt.h, gdfonts.h, gdfontmb.h, gdfontl.h and/or gdfontg.h.
 For more impressive results,